 A little kitchen creativity goes a long way

 If the idea of getting your newfound picky eater to gobble up nearly a cup of cooked asparagus day in and day out sounds daunting, you’re not alone.
-While it can feel discouraging when Baby turns up her nose at the food you serve, it’s typical toddler behavior.
+While it can feel discouraging when Baby turns up their nose at the food you serve, it’s typical toddler behavior.

 To get around this phase, try changing up your thinking – and cooking habits – for this food group.